Logging

 Deprecation status is ERRORwith a replacement setting: logging.file.path.

 • Appender pattern for output to the console.
-Supported only with the default Logback setup.
+Its default value varies according to the logging system.

 org.springframework.boot.context.logging.LoggingApplicationListener.